 What will people look for to find the type of content they’re writing about (or the kind of product they’re about to sell)?
 With this, blogging tools such as the free keyword planners Twinword Ideas come into play.

 After remembering a few keywords, it’s essential to check how popular the keywords are.

-Use the Twinword Ideas, check the monthly search volume for keywords that you will blog about, but also receive suggestions for other popular terms related to the topic.
+Use the Twinword Ideas, check the monthly search volume for keywords that you will blog about, and also receive suggestions for other popular terms related to the topic.

-What safe amount of monthly searches makes up the right blog niche?
+What safe amount of monthly searches make up the right blog niche?